SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
     ```

-1. In addition, you need to update the `render()` method of the client-side web part to create a properly configured instance of the React component for rendering.
+1. You need to update the `render()` method of the client-side web part to create a properly configured instance of the React component for rendering.
 The following code shows the updated method definition.

     ```typescript
     public render(): void {